 Social Canine Enrichment

-Social enrichment refers to facilitating contact with dogs and other species, especially humans.
+Social enrichment facilitates contact with dogs and other species, especially humans.
 Examples include:

 - Supervised group socialization or playgroups

-- Dog walking; if possible in varying locations
+- Dog walking, if possible, in varying locationss

 - Participating in group obedience classes